FrancisCrickInstitute/introduction-to-image-analysis-python/README.md

 1. Please remember to bring your laptop (and charger).
 2. Please install the required software before the workshop - follow the installation instructions on [this page](Pages/Installation-Instructions.md).
 3. Download the workshop data by clicking on the link to the ZIP archive at the top of this page.
-4. You will be assigned to a specific group, with whom you will be sitting - your group number will be displayed in the training room.
-5. **PLEASE CONTACT SARA BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**
+4. **PLEASE CONTACT STEFANIA BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**

 # Program

 <table style="width:100%">
 	<tbody>
 		<tr>
-			<th colspan=3>Monday, October 27th 2025</th>
+			<th colspan=3>Friday, November 7th 2025</th>
 		</tr>
 		<tr>
 			<td>09:30 - 11:00</td>